ClickCease

 Check out all our 2025 predictive blogs →

 Before we look ahead to the coming year, I’d like to contextualize the severity of the threats facing our critical infrastructure with a snapshot of the current landscape in numbers.
 If we take Manufacturing as an example, the past 12 months alone has seen a 37%1 increase in ransomware attacks.
-In fact, Manufacturing tops the Armis Centrix™ for Actionable Threat Intelligence early warning list with 974 alerts in 2024 and counting2.
+In fact, Manufacturing tops the Armis Centrix™ for Early Warning early warning list with 974 alerts in 2024 and counting2.
 Such a steep upturn in critical events has sparked conversation amongst industry leaders and significantly elevated the focus on cybersecurity strategy, provision and resilience.

 The following blog explores the emerging trends in the cyber threat landscape and dives into why manufacturing, utilities, water and energy grids and other critical infrastructures are targeted more than any other sector.
 Perhaps most importantly, we’ll also look at how organizations can bolster defenses and take steps to enhance the resilience of their mission-critical processes.